allthingsdfir/cb-bot/README.md

-# doby
+# Doby
-CB Doby Bot
+This is the placeholder for Doby, a Carbon Black wrapper web application for security analysts.